worldbank/gld/Support/B - Country Survey Details/IND/PLFS/Urban panel data.md

 # Urban panel data from the PLFS

 ## Overview
 The Periodic Labour Force Survey (PLFS) employs a two-stage sampling design to gather employment data across India.
-For urban areas, respondents were visited for four consecutive waves prior to replacement to form a so-called "in-for-4" rotation panel scheme, while for rural regions were only visited once; thus, the rural data is cross-sectional.
-When the urban rotation panel data is combined with the single-visit cross-sectional data from rural areas, it facilitates users to generate nuanced labor estimates on a quarterly basis for each state, segmented by urban and rural demographics.
+For urban areas, respondents were visited for four consecutive waves prior to replacement to form a so-called "in-for-4" rotation panel scheme, while for rural regions were only visited once.
+The first visit to urban households plus the “one-off” visits to rural areas make up the cross-sectional dataset.
+This allows to calculate annual as well as quarterly estimates for each state.

+The full urban dataset (first visit plus revisits) forms the basis of the urban panel.
+Urban areas are differentiated from rural ones based on the definition in the 2011 Indian census, namely that urban areas are:

+a. any location with a municipality, corporation, cantonment board, or a designated town area committee, or

+b. any place meeting three criteria concurrently:
+- A minimum population of 5,000;
+- At least 75% of the male working-age population engaged in non-agricultural activities;
+- A population density of at least 400 per sq. km (or 1,000 per sq. mile).

 The PLFS adopts a strategic rotational design for its urban samples, ensuring consistent data capture throughout the year.
 The starting point in this rotational system is the P<sub>11</sub> panel, designated as the "first" panel in the survey cycle.
 Representing 25% of the annual urban allocation, this panel sets the pace for the year-long survey, which spans four quarters.
 As each quarter unfolds, new panels are successively introduced, while the earlier ones, like the P<sub>11</sub>, are revisited.
 It's essential to highlight that the initial household listings remain unchanged during revisits, even if there are declinations in participation or a change in dwelling occupants.